IlianPihlajamaa/SelfPropelledVoronoi.jl/README.md

 ## Installation

-Currently, `SelfPropelledVoronoi.jl` is used as a local package.
-To use it, you first need to ensure its dependencies are installed in your Julia environment.
+Currently, `SelfPropelledVoronoi.jl` is not registered.
+To install it, run:

 ```julia
 # From the Julia REPL